Singapore actor Aloysius Pang seriously injured during SAF training exercise in New Zealand

 "IT'S PRETTY BAD"

-Co-founder of NoonTalk Media Desmond Koh told Channel NewsAsia that Pang's condition was being assessed to see whether he needed another round of surgery.
+Co-founder of NoonTalk Media Dasmond Koh told Channel NewsAsia that Pang's condition was being assessed to see whether he needed another round of surgery.
 The actor is conscious, he added.

 "He got into a very serious injury when carrying out a repair work.
 It’s pretty bad, hearing from (MINDEF) (judging by what they say).
 And it was only yesterday," he said.
 "We don’t know what’s the actual update now.
 We’re still waiting."